 Example:

-A coin is tossed 5 times with 0.13 probability for the number of successes (x) and the condition with exactly X success P(X = x).
+A coin is tossed five times with zero.13 possibility for the quantity of successes (x) and the condition with exactly X success P(X = x).

 Solution: